Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Quantitative Findings: Empirical Evidence of Advisor Expertise

-For completeness, we briefly describe the implementation of ExpertTest* following \citet{alurAuditingHumanExpertise2023}, and note one point of departure from the original method.

-We start by constructing a sequence of $K+1$ datasets that would be exchangeable under the null hypothesis $H_0$ given above, the first of which $ \mathcal{D}_0=\{ (x_t^1,a_t^1,y_{t+1}^1) \ldots (x_t^n,a_t^n,y_{t+1}^n)\}$ is the true dataset, and the other $K$ of which are synthetic datasets $\mathcal{D}_1 \ldots \mathcal{D}_K$.
+We start by constructing a sequence of $K+1$ datasets that would be exchangeable under the null hypothesis $H_0$ given above, the first of which $ \mathcal{D}_0=\{ (x_t^1,a_t^{i,1},y_{t+1}^1) \ldots (x_t^n,a_t^{i,n},y_{t+1}^n)\}$ is the true dataset, and the other $K$ of which are synthetic datasets $\mathcal{D}_1 \ldots \mathcal{D}_K$.
 To construct those synthetic datasets, we identify $L$ pairs of individuals with (nearly) identical $\mathbf{X}_t$ values (``algorithmically-indistinguishable individuals'') in $\mathcal{D}_0$.\footnote{When individuals in $\mathcal{D}_0$ cannot be paired exactly, as is the case for our dataset, the test can be relaxed to accommodate approximate pairing, introducing error that scales in match quality (measured by a distance function on $\mathbf{X}_t$).
 We refer readers to \cite{alurAuditingHumanExpertise2023} for the justification of the relaxation as well as rigorous statistical justification of the test.} Then, using those $L$ pairs, $K$ synthetic datasets are constructed from $\mathcal{D}_0$ by making swaps of the actions advisors take for paired individuals with probability $\frac{1}{2}$.
+Then, using those $L$ pairs, $K$ synthetic datasets are constructed from $\mathcal{D}_0$ by making swaps of the actions advisors take for paired individuals with probability $\frac{1}{2}$.

-The mean squared error of a dataset is defined as $MSE(\mathcal{D}) = \sum_{i=1}^n (a_t^i-y_{t+1}^i)^2$ with $n=|\mathcal{D}|$.
+The mean squared error of a dataset is defined as $MSE(\mathcal{D}) = \sum_{j=1}^n (a_t^{i,j}-y_{t+1}^{j})^2$ with $n=|\mathcal{D}|$.
 Let $1[\alpha \gtrsim \beta]=1$ if $\alpha>\beta$ with ties broken randomly.
 Given exchangeability, the order statistics over the mean squared error $MSE(\mathcal{D})$ of these datasets,

 will be distributed uniformly over $\{0,\frac{1}{K},\frac{2}{K}\ldots\}$.
 If the null is true, then, $\mathbb{P}(\tau_K \leq \frac{J}{K}) \leq \frac{J+1}{K+1}$ for $J\leq K$.
 For $\tau_K=\frac{J}{K}$, then, we can reject the null with $p$-value $\frac{J+1}{K+1}$.
 Since $\frac{J+1}{K+1}\approx \tau_K$, we reject the null when $\tau_K$ is small.